spyder-ide/spyder-docs/doc/onlinehelp.rst

 |

-The Online Help also provides an index of topics that might be useful for your search and an index of keywords corresponding to reserved words in Python.
+Links above the search bar provide an index of topics with general help and a list of Python keywords linked to their corresponding docs.

 .. image:: images/online_help/online-help-topics.png
    :alt: Spyder Online Help pane on the topics page